dylanngo95/rust-crypto-example/README.md

 # Crypto example
+This example to show:
+* How to Hash
-This example to show: How to hash, Encrypt plain text and Decrypt cipher text, Signature and Verify plain text.
+* Encrypt plain text and Decrypt cipher text
+* Signature and Verify plain text.

 ## Require modules: